Pakistan Travel Information

 Urdu is the official language, but English is widely spoken and understood.
 There are also several regional languages and local dialects.

 A yellow fever vaccination certificate is required for entry to Pakistan by travellers coming from an infected area.
 Malaria exists in areas below 6,562 feet (2,000m) year round, and travellers should seek medical advice before travelling.
 Dengue fever is another reason to protect against mosquito bites.
 Vaccinations for typhoid, Japanese encephalitis (long-term travellers to rural areas) and polio are also recommended.
 There is a risk of diarrhoeal diseases; visitors should only drink bottled or otherwise sterilised water, and avoid dairy products, uncooked meat, salads, and unpeeled fruit.
 There is a low risk of cholera and Hepatitis E. Outside the major cities there are few hospitals of a high standard.
 Medical insurance is strongly advised.

 The larger hotels and restaurants add a service charge of 10 percent to their bills, otherwise tipping is not obligatory in Pakistan.
-Baksheesh, however, helps get things done more quickly.
+However, Baksheesh (a tip) helps get things done more quickly.